Library Background

 Project A+ Team Members: Sherry Packard, Kim Smalley, and Connie Strittmatter

-The Library's Project A+ team meets regularly to investigate and develop new approaches to serving neurodiverse students.
-Using Florida State University’s Project A+: Serving Students with Autism Spectrum Disorder in the Academic Library as a guide, the team has worked with library staff to make changes to the library environment in order to create a more inclusive environment that seeks to meet the needs of neurodiverse students.
+The Library's Project A+ team met regularly to investigate and develop new approaches to serving neurodiverse students.
+Using Florida State University’s Project A+: Serving Students with Autism Spectrum Disorder in the Academic Library as a guide, the team worked with library staff to make changes to the library environment to create a more inclusive environment that seeks to meet the needs of neurodiverse students.

 Changes to the library space include:

-- Noise cancelling headphones - while the 3rd and 4th floors of the Library are designated as Quiet Study spaces, noise cancelling headphones can help students who are sensitive to ambient noises.
-Stop by the Public Services Desk by the Library entrance on the first floor to check out a pair.
+• Noise cancelling headphones - while the 3rd and 4th floors of the Library are designated as Quiet Study spaces, noise cancelling headphones can help students who are sensitive to ambient noises.
+Stop by the Front Desk by the Library entrance on the first floor to check out a pair.

-In addition to the environmental changes and tools, the Project A+ team also implemented an Alternative Communication Strategies training module which Library Student Employees completed in March 2021.
+In addition to the environmental changes and tools, the Project A+ team also implemented an Alternative Communication Strategies training module which Library Student Employees.
 To evaluate the effectiveness of the training, the Project A+ team interviewed the student employees to solicit their feedback on what parts of the training were effective and areas that can be improved.
-The team is currently working on revisions to the training modules with Alternative Communication Strategies 2.0 Training to be released Spring 2025.
+The team is currently working on revisions to the training modules with Alternative Communication Strategies 2.0 Training.

 Oral History Project: Building Representation for Underrepresented Voices